amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/conclusion/text.md

 - golanglint-ci is a fast Go linters runner.
 It runs linters in parallel, uses caching, supports `yaml` config, has integrations with all major IDE, and has dozens of linters included.
 You can look at the full list of linters [here](https://golangci-lint.run/usage/linters/).

 ### 1.3 Further reading:
-- A deeper dive into the topics we talked about in the AST part in Go - https://github.com/golang/example/tree/master/gotypes
+- A deeper dive into the topics of the AST part in Go - https://github.com/golang/example/tree/master/gotypes
 - A deeper dive into SSA in GO- https://www.youtube.com/watch?v=uTMvKVma5ms&ab_channel=GopherAcademy

-### 1.4 Dicussion
+### 1.4 Discussion
    Any questions?